Melissa Broder

 Melissa Broder (born August 29, 1979) is an American author, essayist and poet.
-Her work includes the novels The Pisces (Penguin Random House 2018), Milk Fed (Simon and Schuster 2021), and Death Valley (Scribner, 2023); the poetry collection Last Sext (Tin House 2016); and the essay collection So Sad Today (Grand Central 2016), as well as the Twitter feed also titled So Sad Today, on which the book is based.
-Broder has written for The New York Times, Elle, Vice, Vogue Italia, and New York magazine‘s The Cut.
+Her work includes the novels The Pisces (Penguin Random House 2018), Milk Fed (Simon & Schuster 2021), and Death Valley (Scribner, 2023); the poetry collection Last Sext (Tin House 2016); and the essay collection So Sad Today (Grand Central 2016).
+Broder has written for The New York Times, Elle, Vice, Vogue Italia, and The Cut.

 Early life

 Broder grew up in Bryn Mawr, Pennsylvania, with her younger sister Hayley.
 Her father, Bob, was a tax lawyer and her mother owned a stationery store.
 She attended the Baldwin School and became interested in poetry early, writing her first collection in third grade.

 Broder attended Tufts University, where she edited the literary magazine Queen's Head and Artichoke.
 She graduated in 2001 with a degree in English and then moved to San Francisco, where she worked odd jobs before relocating to New York City at 25.
 There she worked as a publicist for Penguin Books and attended night classes at City College of New York, earning an MFA in poetry.

 Broder has been clean and sober since age 25.